Texas Declaration of Independence: Development

+In the claim that Mexico had invited settlers, the declaration did not mention that many settlers, including the author and majority of signatories, were factually uninvited, illegal immigrants who failed to comply with settlement laws.
+From Mexico's viewpoint, lawful elections of 1835 seated many conservative politicians who intended to strengthen Mexico's republic form of government and defend their nation from what they described as an invasion of illegal immigrants.
+Mexican legislators had lawfully amended the 1824 constitution by passing the Seven Laws.

 Signatories

 Sixty men signed the Texas Declaration of Independence.
-Three of them were born in Mexico.
-Fifty-seven of the sixty moved to Texas from the United States.
-Ten of them had lived in Texas for more than six years, while one-quarter of them had been in the province for less than a year.
-This is significant, because it indicates that the majority of signatories had moved to Texas after the Law of April 6, 1830, banning immigration, had taken effect, meaning that the majority were legally citizens of the United States, occupying Texas illegally.
+Three of them were born in Mexico, those being José Antonio Navarro, José Francisco Ruiz, and Lorenzo de Zavala.
+Fifty-seven of the sixty moved to Texas from the United States,and ten of them had lived in Texas for more than six years, while one-quarter of them had been in the province for less than a year.
+This is significant, because it indicates that the majority of signatories had moved to Texas after the Law of April 6, 1830.
+This law, banning immigration, had taken effect and this meant that the majority were legally citizens of the United States, occupying Texas illegally.
 Fifty-nine of these men were delegates to the Convention, and one was the Convention Secretary, Herbert S. Kimble, who was not a delegate.